Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

 We can estimate the total mass of the cluster based on the measured part of the IMF.
 We have adopted the log-normal results derived from the extinction limited sample and extrapolated to higher masses using a combined mass function consisting of the log-normal fit below $1\:M_\odot$ and a Salpeter power law mass function above this value. \citet{guarcello} found for Dolidze 25 as a whole that the IMF above $1\:M_\odot$ was consistent with having a Salpeter index, similar to results found in other low-metallicity environments, e.g., in the Magellanic clouds.

 The completeness excludes reaching the lowest masses in the central region and thus we have to extrapolate the mass function there.
 This is done based on the radial profile in Fig.~\ref{radial}, i.e., for stars over a mass of $0.2\:M_\odot$.
-We have compared the derived IMF in two radial bins to probe if any mass segregration might be evident that could skew the mass determination.
-For the 1 Myr F162M-F182M sample at a distance of 4.5 kpc we determined the IMF in the annulli 0.13-0.46~pc and 0.46-0.66~pc.
+We have compared the derived IMF in two radial bins to probe if any mass segregation might be evident that could skew the mass determination.
+For the 1 Myr F162M-F182M sample at a distance of 4.5 kpc we determined the IMF in the annuli 0.13-0.46~pc and 0.46-0.66~pc.
 The peak masses are found to be $0.19\pm0.04\:M_\odot$, and $0.15\pm0.05\:M_\odot$, respectively, supporting an assumption that there is no mass segregation in the cluster.

 The IMF was determined for the extinction limited samples as discussed above.
 However, to obtain a better estimate of the total mass we use all objects with an extinction above the lower extinction limit of 4.5 $A_V$.
 The total mass observed between the lower and upper mass limit for the IMF determination is then scaled to the full IMF as described above.
 Finally, it is also scaled to include the mass within 0.13 pc using the radial profile fit.
 For an assumed ago of 1 Myr the estimated total mass is $160\:M_\odot$.
-If a 2 Myr age is assumed, the total mass is estimated to be $330\:M_\odot$.
+If a 2 Myr age is assumed, the total mass is estimated to be $330\:M_\odot$. { This mass is substantially lower than the gas mass estimated in \citet{cheng_jwst} showing the system is gas dominated confirming its youth.}